Badr-B: Launch plans and site selections

-The Suparco set its deadline to launch the satellite in 1994 but, due to the satellite being upgraded time passed and Suparco lost the space orbital entry slot.
-Suparco then planned to Badr-B in 1995 or as early of 1996 but did not materialize the plan.
+The SUPARCO set its deadline to launch the satellite in 1994 but, due to the satellite being upgraded time passed and SUPARCO lost the space orbital entry slot.
+SUPARCO then planned to Badr-B in 1995 or as early of 1996 but did not materialize the plan.
 By 1996, Badr-B was completed and was ready to launch but due to upcoming elections in 1997, the plan was put on hold.
-Since Suparco has no launch complex, it began to hold talks with China and Russia at the lowest rate.
-In 1998, following the restrictions applied on Pakistan after it had conducted atomic tests (See Chagai-I and Chagai-II), Suparco was unable to launch the satellite, therefore putting the satellite in storage.
+Since SUPARCO had no launch complex, it began to hold talks with China and Russia at the lowest rate.
+In 1998, following the restrictions applied on Pakistan after it had conducted atomic tests (See Chagai-I and Chagai-II), SUPARCO was unable to launch the satellite, therefore putting the satellite in storage.

 Delaying of the satellite's launch programme further frustrated the scientific community, therefore, Government of Pakistan launched the work on Shaheen-III and Ghauri-III expendable rockets in 1998.
 In 2001, senior scientist Abdul Qadeer Khan approached the Pakistan Government to receive permission to launch the satellite from either Tilla Launch Complex or Sonmiani Launch Complex.
 However, then-CMLA General Pervez Musharraf denied the request of Khan.

 In 2001, the Pakistan Academy of Sciences held the physics and mathematics conference on astrophysics in Pakistan where scientists from all over the country were invited to come to Nathiagali.
 In a media interview given at Nathiagali, Abdul Qadeer Khan maintained that, "Pakistan has very robust nuclear I.R.B.M. system which can launch geostationary orbiting satellites.
 All Pakistan has to do is to erase Delhi or Calcutta from the target and point it towards the sky.
-Instead of Hydrogen bombs and Atomic bombs, the missiles can easily carry a payload of an 80 kg satellite into the sky...".
+Instead of Hydrogen bombs and Atomic bombs, the missiles can easily carry a payload of an 80 kg satellite into the sky".
 Astrophysicist Shahid Kureshi also argued that [IRBM] missiles have very robust and effective electronics and computer system, the [SLV]s used the similar technology.
 Taking part in this discussion, Nuclear physicist Pervez Hoodbhoy believed that "If we [Pakistan] can launch a missile up to a range of 1,500 km, why not build an [SLV] that can launch low-atmosphere satellites?".

 Abdul Majid, an astrophysicist, countered the pressure in a media interview in 1999 given to Dawn Newspapers, and in his own words, Majid summed up that, "with Meteor-3M (a Soviet satellite), other four satellites one each from [Pakistan], Malaysia, Morocco and the United States are to be mounted on the bigger Russian rocket.
 It was only the Pakistan's Badr-B satellite which had met the deadline set by the Russians.
 The deadline was in April.
 All the other satellites failed to meet the deadline".